A Law You’ve Never Heard of Could Help Protect Us From Deceptive Photos and Videos

 Link to image: https://truepic.com/HQT33IDB/

-Tara Vassefi is the Washington Director for Truepic, a technology company specialized in digital image and video authenticity.
-She was formerly a Video as Evidence Legal Fellow with WITNESS and is currently a visiting scholar at UC Berkeley Law School’s Human Rights Center.
+Tara Vassefi was the Washington Director for Truepic, a technology company specialized in digital image and video authenticity.
+Prior to this, she was a Video as Evidence Legal Fellow with WITNESS and is currently a visiting scholar at UC Berkeley Law School’s Human Rights Center.
 She is working on an empirical examination of authenticity objections and rulings; feel free to reach out to provide feedback or request more information.
-You can find more regarding digital evidence and online disinformation from Tara and other members of the Truepic team on the company’s Medium blog.